DDR5/Int2binary/README.md

 ==========

 Converts intergers to their binary counterparts
+####Keep in mind the binary updates much slower then the sourcecode will
 Changelog:
 V.01 -  Initial release
-V.01.1 -  Added a while loop to speed up the program.
-Took away the main() function
+V.01.1 -  Speeded up the program by removing useless code